CloudVLab/terraform-lab-foundation/README.md

 - [ ] VPC SC
 - [ ] Custom VM

+## Channels

+Scripts are maintained via channels - see [CHANNELS.md](https://github.com/CloudVLab/terraform-lab-foundation/blob/main/CHANNELS.md) for more information.
+Content authors should use the `stable` channel.

 ## Contributing

 Contributions are always welcome - see [CONTRIBUTING.md](https://github.com/CloudVLab/terraform-lab-foundation/blob/main/CONTRIBUTING.md) for more information.